secinthenet/crypto-guide/README.md

 TODO: Write guidelines for buying laptop (see Glacier for reference).
 Preferably use a laptop with a camera for communicating with QR codes, or connect an external webcam, alternatively use audio codes via amodem.

+A laptop that can boot from a DVD or SD card (with built-in support and not via an external USB device) is also preferable.

 ### Creating boot USB